MirageNet/Mirage/doc/docs/guides/mirror-migration.md

 ```

 ## Components
-Many roles that `NetworkManager` fulfilled in Mirror were split into multiple simpler components in Mirage, such as `NetworkClient`, `NetworkServer` and `NetworkSceneManager`.
+Many roles that `NetworkManager` fulfilled in Mirror were split into multiple simpler components in Mirage, such as `NetworkClient`, `NetworkServer`, and `NetworkSceneManager`.
 Those classes are no longer static singletons, they are MonoBehaviours instead, so you need to add them to your scene and reference them. `NetworkManager` in Mirage only serves as a reference holder for server and client.

 :::tip
-The easiest way to get started is to right click in the Hierarchy > Network > NetworkManager.
+The easiest way to get started is to right-click in the Hierarchy > Network > NetworkManager.
 This will create a GameObject with all the necessary components and references already set up.
 :::

 ### Accessing Mirage components from NetworkBehaviour
-Despite Mirage removing all static state, you can still access the important networking components from within `NetworkBehaviour` easily.
+Despite Mirage removing all static states, you can still access the important networking components from within `NetworkBehaviour` easily.
 This table shows how to access different components in comparison to Mirror:

 | Mirror (static) | Mirage (property of `NetworkBehaviour`) |
 |:---------------:|:---------------------------------------:|